 7. Develop Community Prevention & Response Partnerships Here at CCSD, we have developed partnerships with organizations in our community to prevent and better prepare for the safety of our students, faculty, and staff.
 We value our partnerships and are currently working with many programs throughout the community.
-Partnerships include local law enforcement, The Family Place, Bear River Health, Logan Regional Hospital, USU psychology and social work departments, doctors, IHC clinicians, DIR-S, and other local and national safety training.
+Partnerships include local law enforcement, The Family Place, Bear River Health and Bear River Mental Health, Logan Regional Hospital, USU psychology and social work departments, doctors, IHC clinicians, DIR-S, and other local and national safety training.

 8. Establish Crisis & Emergency Response Protocols Our district utilizes the DIR-S Emergency Communication System, which improves the ability of school personnel and law enforcement to communicate in an emergency.
 When used in conjunction with other established school safety procedures and protocols, this system greatly augments our ability to keep students and school personnel safe.
 Each school holds regular drills to ensure that staff and students know how to respond to various emergency situations.